coshinen/blog/pages/quotes.md

 > Sherlock Holmes, A Scandal in Bohemia:
 > * You see, but you do not observe.
 The distinction is clear.

+> Sherlock Holmes, Sign of the Four:
+> * How often have I said to you that when you have eliminated the impossible whatever remains, HOWEVER IMPROBABLE, must be the truth?